yimwingchow/bio_data_analysis/lectures/papers_notes.md

 - De-novo sequencing for totally new genomes, NGS platforms for re-sequencing (makes it much more easy having the reference genome)

 **Overlap computation**

+- Read overlap computation requires in the worst case, the square of the number of reads provided to the assembler, because each read has to be compared with all other reads.